-TSA PreCheck and Clear are both expedited screening programs that allow travelers to move quickly through airport security.
-While TSA PreCheck is offered by the government, Clear is handled by a private company.
+TSA PreCheck and Clear are expedited screening programs allowing travelers to move quickly through airport security.
+While the government offers TSA PreCheck, Clear is handled by a private company.

 TSA PreCheck makes the physical screening process faster, while Clear expedites the process for screening documents or identity.
-TSA PreCheck membership is $85 for five years and Clear membership costs $179 each year.
+TSA PreCheck membership is $85 for five years, and Clear membership costs $179 yearly.

 But how is Clear different from TSA PreCheck, and what is faster between TSA PreCheck and Clear?
 Do you know how to apply for TSA PreCheck and Clear?

-While both programs have their pros and cons, travelers who have enough budget to work with may find it more beneficial to apply for both.
+While both programs have pros and cons, travelers with enough budget to work with may find it more beneficial to apply for both.
 But what if you’re strapped for cash?
 What are the Clear TSA PreCheck costs?
 Let’s take a closer look at Clear vs. TSA PreCheck.

 What is TSA PreCheck?